hashbang/book/content/docs/security/Strategy.md

 Assume our adversaries are patient and have all of our documentation, including this document.

-Design everything so that if sales chooses to use it as a point of pride to when talking to clients, this can't hurt us.
+Design everything so that if sales chooses to disclose details as a point of pride or promotion, when talking to clients, this can't hurt us.

 Also when designing things, do it with the same level of care and abstraction you would if we were making it open source, even if we are not.